Fun things to do near Gansbaai

 Contact Nicci on email@example.com or +27 72 796 6799 to find out more or join our research & conservation programme!

 The town of Hermanus, located a 30-minute drive from Kleinbaai, is world famous for its outstanding land-based whale viewing.
 But De Kelders, just 10 minutes away, is a better-kept whale watching secret with fewer crowds.
 The high cliffs and rocky coves offer excellent protection to the southern right whales (Eubalena australis) that come to breed here.
+Seeing these amazing creatures from the cliffs above is an unforgettable thing to do.

 They arrive in our waters from the frosty Antarctic waters around June each year to mate and calve in our temperate South African bays.
 These gargantuan creatures can reach lengths of up to 16 metres and weigh as much as 50 tons (kg).
 They can put on quite a show when they are feeling active!
 They sometimes breach from the ocean’s surface and crash back down.
 At other times they smash their massive tails into the sea.
 A beautiful thing to hear is them exhaling from their blowholes – it is a haunting and mystical sound…